kogan/django-cloudrun-cookiecutter/{{cookiecutter.directory_name}}/README.md

 1. Create a project (`{{cookiecutter.project_name}}`) via the Google Cloud Console web interface.
 Take note of the project id, then run the following to set up the account:

+   Note: Please avoid using SDK as applying IAM policies using SDK does not work.
 ```
 export PROJECT_ID={{cookiecutter.project_name}}
 export REGION={{cookiecutter.gcp_region}}